aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/ticklabels/_index.md

 ### offset {#offset--}

 Gets and sets the distance of labels from the category axis.
-Only for category (x) axis.
+This applies only to the category (x) axis.

 ```javascript
 offset : number;